 - Keep a container (labeled compost) in the freezer and put leftover food, coffee grounds, and tea bags into the container

 - Drop off compost at Union Square (or other local farmers market that collects compost) every week

-- Energy star dishwasher and refrigerator
+- Energy Star refrigerator

-- Low flow tap for sink facet
+- Low flow tap for sink faucet

 - Water filtration system that does not rely on bottles or disposable filters